model-inversion/mirror/inversion_results/vggface/vgg16/164/index.md

 Index: [HOME](../../../../) / [VGGFACE](../../) / [VGG16](../) / label 164

 Red numbers denote the target confidence.
 For the white-box inversion, we run with a batch size of 8.
-For the black-box inversion, AMI only returns 1 image so we only generates 1 image.
+For the black-box inversion, AMI only returns 1 image so we only generate 1 image.

 ### Target Person

-8 images with the largest file size from the training data
+8 images of the target person with the largest file size from VGGFACE

 ![Target person](gt.png)